vincentarelbundock/marginaleffects/README.md

 ## What?

-This online book introduces a conceptual framework and software tools to facilitate the interpretation of [over 100 classes of statistical models](https://marginaleffects.com/vignettes/supported_models.html) in `R` and `Python`, including linear, GLM, GAM, mixed-effects, bayesian,
+This online book introduces a conceptual framework and the `marginaleffects` package for `R` and `Python`.
+This software can facilitate the interpretation of [over 100 classes of statistical models](https://marginaleffects.com/vignettes/supported_models.html) in `R` and `Python`, including linear, GLM, GAM, mixed-effects, bayesian,